 They were blessed with the following children:

 Bessie Beatrice, b.May 17, 1874.

 Frances Ann (Fannie) attended St.Helens Hall in Portland, until her untimely death in 1879.
 William "Will" Chester, attended college at Corvallis and became a pharmacist, purchasing a portion of the pharmacy in Albany, following graduation.
-Robert Lee obtained a degree at Armstrong Business College and would go on to raise pure bred prize winning cattle that were purchased and shipped to Oregon from the Isle of Jersey during one of his many trips to Europe with his beloved wife, Marguerite, whom he married in .
-Hezekiah studied Animal Husbandry also at Corvallis at the "new college" (Oregon College of Agriculture) that would later become Oregon State University.
+Robert Lee obtained a degree at Armstrong Business College and would go on to raise pure bred prize winning cattle that were purchased and shipped to Oregon from the Isle of Jersey during one of his many trips to Europe with his beloved wife, Marguerite, whom he married on Jan 17th, 1901.
+Hezekiah studied Animal Husbandry also at Corvallis at the "new college" (Oregon College of Agriculture) which would later become Oregon State University.
 Bessie attended and graduated from Willamette University.
 They all graduated except for Fannie, because of her death from consumption in 1879.
 They also were strong Baptists, even though their ancestors had left Germany as Lutherans.

 Leander, his brothers, brothers-in-law and sons were all very successful in farming throughout the Willamette Valley, shipping not only crops but prize winning cattle and other animals throughout the world.
 They were renowned for the quality of all they produced.
 Leander had his own smokehouse down the road from the main house built with bricks from his brick making operation.
 He was also a well known merchant in Albany, having his many business ventures.
 Death took Leander just 11 days prior to his 52nd birthday, Nov 3rd, 1875 and he is buried at Riverside Cemetery, Albany.